 Why might this be relevant?

-The project specifically focuses on developing quantum-enhanced inertial navigation systems as an alternative to GNSS for secure positioning and navigation.
+The project specifically focuses on developing quantum-enhanced inertial navigation systems as an alternative to GNSS for secure positioning and navigation, aligning with the question's objective.

 • TOPological optimisation of technologies for high-bandwidth atomic Gravimetry Used in Navigation Systems